dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SellOrRentYourContent.md

 ---

-Blockchain technology enables true ownership: you own your content, so you should be able to sell or re-sell your content.
+Blockchain technology enables true ownership: you own your content, so you should be able to sell or re-sell content.
 This dynamic isn’t really possible with web 2.0: your content may include your name but it is typically not cryptographically signed nor stored on a public ledger.
 Ownership in web 2.0 is less clear and requires legal contracts for enforcement.